Each year, around 1.5 million animals are euthanized in shelters all over the United States.

 We all have social media profiles.
 You probably spend a lot of time browsing through Instagram and Facebook every day, so why not dedicate a little of that time to share adoptable pets and support shelters?

-Who knows, it might be you who becomes a matchmaker for a pet parent and their furball, or someone whose Facebook post inspired people to donate to one of their local animal shelter or rescue.
+Who knows, it might be you who becomes a matchmaker for a pet parent and their furball or someone whose Facebook post inspired people to donate to one of their local animal shelters or rescue.

 #9 Adopt, Don’t Buy

 Of course, the best gift you can give to a shelter is to adopt one of their animals.
 People who work and volunteer at shelters and rescues are the happiest when one of their protégées finds a forever home with a perfect family.